Setting up and managing assistive technology

 - Monitor and review

-The Ministry of Education has provided the school with assistive technology based on its application.
-It is allocated to the named student to meet their identified learning needs.
+We provide schools with assistive technology based on the applications.
+Assistive technology is allocated to the named student to meet their identified learning needs.

 - order and pay for the assistive technology approved using the quote from the application (if necessary)

 - take ownership of the assistive technology for the time that the student is enrolled in the school

-- list the technology on the school’s asset register so that it's covered by the school's insurance (please refer to Loss, repairs and maintenance of equipment to find out about the Ministry of Education’s continued support in case of theft, loss or damage)
+- list the technology on the school’s asset register so that it's covered by the school's insurance (please refer to Loss, repairs and maintenance of equipment to find out about our continued support in case of theft, loss or damage)

-- contact the local Ministry office for advice if the item needs extensive repair, maintenance or replacement
+- contact your local Ministry office for advice if the item needs extensive repair, maintenance or replacement

 - maintain a record of the serial numbers and asset numbers or other descriptions of the approved technology along with supplier details and warranty conditions

 - provide proof of purchase send a copy of the invoice and serial numbers to the Ministry for their records.

 - organise for appropriate school software, including antivirus software if necessary, to be loaded onto the technology and for the technology to be linked to the school’s networks (if needed)

 - file items related to the assistive technology maintenance and use securely (for example, original software, account IDs and passwords, manuals, or accessories).

 - ensure that the technology is used for the intended purpose by the student it is allocated to

 The student will use the assistive technology to access their learning curriculum.
 The teacher designs learning tasks and facilitates the appropriate use of assistive technology to support learning.
 They may be supported by resource teachers or specialists.

 Online training and supplier resources may also be available to support effective use and implementation of the equipment.